rexcoleman/Data-Driven-Defense-Adapting-Data-Science-Methodologies-for-Cybersecurity-Excellence/README.md

 - **Evaluation**: Assessing the models' performance.
 - **Deployment**: Implementing the model in a production environment.

-#### 3.2.3 Case Study 1: Application of CRISP-DM in a Kaggle Competition
-In the "Rossmann Store Sales" competition, the winning submission by Marios Michailidis utilized the CRISP-DM framework.
-The team systematically followed the phases of business understanding, data understanding, data preparation, modeling, evaluation, and deployment.
-This structured approach allowed them to effectively predict store sales, resulting in their top placement in the competition.

 Reference: [Rossmann Store Sales Winning Solution](https://www.kaggle.com/c/rossmann-store-sales/discussion/17831)

 ### 3.3 TDSP (Team Data Science Process)